GarryGao7211/Maze/README.md

 1. Enter the config for your algorithm (name, directory, build command, and run command)
 1. Click the "Run" button

+## Recommended compiling tool on windows
+Use Clion or Visual Studio Code

 ## Examples

 Windows: